Gardening Houseplants Houseplant Care

 Tree fern is a fiber harvested from the trunks of tree ferns.
 It is used as a major component of orchid potting mixes.
 It retains water well except when it starts to decompose; then, it loses its water retention and aeration capabilities.
 It is not as woody as bark, though it decays similarly.

-Thoroughly water it like you would for a sphagnum moss mixture under a running water faucet.
-Let it drain completely.
-As the fiber dries out, it turns lighter in color.
+3. Allow the fiber to dry out.
+It will turn lighter in color.
 The color change and the pot's lighter weight indicate when your orchid is ready for watering.

 Perlite